 Make the Change

-Swirl marks on car paint are annoying.
+Swirl on car paint is annoying.
 Swirls on a black paint job can show easier than any other color.
-There are ways of reducing their impact, but it's always better to avoid making them.
+There are ways to remove swirl marks from black paint or reduce their impact, but it's always better to avoid making them.
 By taking the proper steps when you wash and dry your car, you are actively preventing swirls on your black paint job.